 When marching along a street in a mass of several hundred people bearing flaming torches it feels even more like you’re taking part in the Wicker Man film.
 I’m really not sure what the oncoming drivers make of it if they’re passing through, frankly I’d be rather petrified!
 I must admit that I hadn’t ever heard of wassailing before I became an allotmenteer.
 Now however apple wassailing is something we enjoy as a traditional family activity each year.
 There aren’t many things one can enjoy as a family outside after 4pm in January because it’s still too dark, a pagan ceremony with cider, singing and morris dancing seems to tick that box nicely though.

-We’ve a double bill of apple wassailing coming up in the Dorking and Redhill area over the next two weekends.
+We’ve a double bill of apple wassailing coming up in the Dorking and Redhill area in 2019.

 Procession from Dorking West Station at 4pm